 |Child Sexual Abuse, Adverse Childhood Experiences, Sexual Violence, Stress related health outcome, Trauma indicators and Cardiovascular Risk Factors

 |Lifestyle and Culinary Medicine, Arts and Humanities

 Dr. Yaritza Inostroza-Nieves

 Received her B.S. in Chemistry from the University of Puerto Rico, Humacao, PR, in 2007 and her Ph.D. in Biochemistry and Molecular Biology from the University of Puerto Rico Medical Science Campus in 2013.
-Dr. Inostroza-Nieves joined San Juan Bautista School of Medicine (SJBSM) as Assistant Professor and Chair of the Department of Biochemistry and Pharmacology.
-On 2016, she completed a postdoc in Brigham and Women’s Hospital and Harvard School of Medicine as Research Fellow in Medicine.
-She currently functions as Dean of Biomedical Sciences and Research in SJBSM and is in a research track tenured position.
-Dr. Inostroza-Nieves is the PI of the Abbvie Research Scholarship Program in SJBSM since 2017.
-She worked in the field of molecular immunology looking at the biochemical process and signaling mechanisms in the immune system and has more recently become interested in the deleterious effects of inflammation in neurodegenerative diseases and potential therapeutics for these diseases. https://orcid.org/0000-0003-0359-2913
+Dr. Inostroza-Nieves is currently Dean of Biomedical Sciences in a research track tenured position.
+In 2016, she completed a postdoc at Brigham and Women's Hospital and Harvard School of Medicine as a Research Fellow in Medicine.
+She worked in molecular immunology, looking at the immune system's biochemical processes and signaling mechanisms.
+She has recently become interested in the deleterious effects of inflammation in neurodegenerative diseases and potential therapeutics for these diseases. https://orcid.org/0000-0003-0359-2913

 Dr. Maricarmen Colón-Díaz